Honey bees at the hive entrance illustrating a UK colony health triage tool for beekeepers

 How this checker works

-• Step 2: Answer what you can.
+• Step 2: Answer as many questions as you reasonably can.

 Colony Health Triage